wojdaSoftware/personal-homepage/README.md

 # Personal homepage

-This page showcases all my recent projects (currently unimplemented) and skills - ones that I've acquired, and ones which I'm exctited to learn.
+This page showcases all my recent projects and skills - ones that I've acquired, and ones which I'm exctited to learn.

 Check the site [**here**](https://wojdaSoftware.github.io/personal-homepage/).